Information for carers

 Care homes, supported living and home care providers are familiar with the Government guidance detailing how they can maintain delivery of care and reduce the transmission of coronavirus.
 If you wish to read this, it can be found below:

-The Government's Stay at home guidance for households with possible coronavirus infection states that if you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
+The government's Stay at home guidance for households with possible coronavirus infection states that if you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 10 days.
+The 10-day period starts from the day when the first person in the house became ill.

 If you are an unpaid carer who has to self-isolate due to yourself or a household member having coronavirus symptoms, you can access testing to confirm whether or not it is coronavirus.